openmc-dev/openmc/docs/source/usersguide/processing.rst

 or

 * `VTK <http://www.vtk.org/>`_ with python bindings - On Ubuntu, these are easily obtained with ``sudo apt-get install python-vtk``

 Users can process the binary into any other format if desired by following the example of voxel.py.
 For the binary file structure, see :ref:`devguide_voxel`.

 .. note:: 3D voxel plotting can be very computer intensive for the viewing
-          program (Visit, Paraview, etc.) if the number of voxels is large (>10million or so).
+          program (Visit, Paraview, etc.) if the number of voxels is large (>10 million or so).
 Thus if you want an accurate picture that renders smoothly, consider using only one voxel in a certain direction.
 For instance, the 3D pin lattice figure above was generated with a 500x500x1 voxel mesh, which allows for resolution of the cylinders without wasting too many voxels on the axial dimension.

 -------------------